sumanndass/Credit_Card_Transactions/README.md

     - select 'New' in 'Name of the table or the view'
     - change table name to 'stage_city' and change data type if needed - Ok
     - now click on 'Mappings' to check source and destination column and data type are corrected or not -> Ok
-  - change names of connections in 'Connection Managers' for better understanding like for source connection named 'source.Credit_Card_Transaction', for destination connection named 'dest.CC_Transactions_Stage' -> right click on it and 'Convert to Package Connection' for rest of the project
+  - change names of connections in 'Connection Managers' for better understanding like for source connection named 'sourceDB.Credit_Card_Transaction', for destination connection named 'destDB.CC_Transactions_Stage' -> right click on it and 'Convert to Package Connection' for rest of the project
   - stage table always needs fresh data
   - so, drag 'Execute SQL Task' in 'Control Flow'
     - double click on it
-    - in 'General' select 'OLE DB' in 'ConnectionType' and 'dest.CC_Transactions_Stage' in 'Connection'
+    - in 'General' select 'OLE DB' in 'ConnectionType' and 'destDB.CC_Transactions_Stage' in 'Connection'
     - add SQL truncate command (`truncate table stage_city`) to delete all old data from stage whenever new data comes -> Ok
     - connect 'green pipe' from 'Execute SQL task' to 'Data Flow Task'
     - 'Start' the project
-    - do the same for '2_address', '3_customer', '4_merchant', '5_transactions' packages
+    - do the same for '3_customer', '4_merchant', '5_transactions' packages

 - **Data Loading to 'CC_Transactions_Stage' Database from 'Excel' Document**
   - double click on '2_address' SSIS Packages